ashiq24/CoDA-NO/README.md

 ### Installations

-The configurations for all the experiments are at `config/ssl_ns_elastic.yaml` (for fluid-structure interaction) and `config/RB_config.yaml` (For Releigh Bernard system).
+The configurations for all the experiments are at `config/ssl_ns_elastic.yaml` (for fluid-structure interaction) and `config/RB_config.yaml` (For the Releigh Bernard system).

 To set up the environments and install the dependencies, please run the following command:
 ```bash
 pip install -r requirements.txt
 ```
-It requires `python>=3.11.9`, and the `torch` installations need to be tailored to the specific Cuda version for your machine.
+It requires `python>=3.11.9`, and the `torch` installations need to be tailored to your machine's specific Cuda version.
+Also, the installation of torch_geometric and torch_scatter should match the local machine's Cuda version.
+More at the [installation guide](https://pytorch-geometric.readthedocs.io/en/latest/).

 **Shortcut:** If you already use the `neuraloprator` package, we have installed most of the packages.
 Then, you just need to execute the following line to roll back to a compatible version.